OmarShawky1/CS-Roadmap/README.md

 # Summary

-This repository organizes all taken courses along with my solutions to assignments.
+This repository organizes all taken courses along with my solutions to assignments & any side project that I have done.
 It's all thanks to [OSSU](https://github.com/ossu/computer-science) incredible help, curriculum & courses order.

 # Curriculum